Blade Putter

 - Choosing a blade purely for its traditional look without checking whether toe-hang balance actually matches the golfer's stroke path.

-- Assuming reduced forgiveness on a blade is a minor factor, when off-center strikes on a blade putter can meaningfully affect start line and distance for a golfer who doesn't strike the center of the face consistently.
+- Assuming reduced forgiveness on a blade is a minor factor, when off-center strikes on a blade putter can meaningfully affect start line and distance for a golfer who doesn't strike the center of the face reliably.

 - Switching to a blade based on a tour player's bag without testing actual stroke path fit.